basf/mlipx/docs/source/concept/data.rst

       DATAPATH = "data.xyz"

-      project = zntrack.Project()
+      project = mlipx.Project()

       with project.group("initialize"):
          data = mlipx.LoadDataFile(path=DATAPATH)

 Remote Data Files
 -----------------

-As ``mlipx`` uses :term:`DVC` we can easily import data from a remote location.
+Since ``mlipx`` integrates with :term:`DVC`, it can easily handle data from remote locations.
-You can do so by importing the file manually:
+You can manually import a remote file:

 .. code:: console

    (.venv) $ dvc import-url https://url/to/your/data.xyz data.xyz

-or by using the :code:`zntrack` interface:

-We can replace this local datafile with a remote dataset, allowing us for example to evaluate the :code:`mptraj` dataset.
+Alternatively, you can use the ``zntrack`` interface for automated management.
-Often, this is combined with a filtering step, to select only relevant configurations.
+This allows evaluation of datasets such as :code:`mptraj` and supports filtering to select relevant configurations.
-Here we select all structures containing :code:`F` and :code:`B` atoms.
+For example, the following code selects all structures containing :code:`F` and :code:`B` atoms.

 .. dropdown:: Importing online resources (:code:`main.py`)
    :open: